aruppert/mse-portfolio/README.md

 password=<YOUR.PASSWORD>
 ```

-Note: The website doesn’t save, share or otherwise endangers you login data if you chose to try it out.
-But as it is required to write down your login data in an unencrypted fashion, this still is a potential dangerous.
-To be totally safe, I strongly advise to create a new gmail account for this or use an unimportant one (e.g. your account for spam mails).
+Note: The website doesn’t save, share or otherwise endangers you login data if you chose to try this.
+But as it is required to write down your login data in an unencrypted fashion, this still is a potentially dangerous. **To be totally safe, I strongly recommend to create a new gmail account for this** or use an unimportant one (e.g. your account for spam mails).

 ## How to start